MEF-GIT/MEF-LSO-Sonata-SDK/productApi/catalog/README.md

 # Product Catalog: Release notes

+## Release Haley:

+**Readiness status**: Work in progress and is subject to change.
+Completed and resolved Call for Comments #1

+No changes.

 ## Release Grace:

 **Readiness status**: Work in progress and is subject to change.
 Completed and